yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 - Provision those VMs with YugabyteDB software

-Note: YugabyteDB Anywhere needs network connectivity to the VMs, resource group for the provisioning step above, and for subsequent management, as described in [Cloud prerequisites](../../../install-yugabyte-platform/prepare-environment/azure/).
+Note: YBA needs network connectivity to the VMs, resource group for the provisioning step above, and for subsequent management, as described in [Cloud prerequisites](../../../install-yugabyte-platform/prepare-environment/azure/).

 ## Prerequisites

-You need to add the following Azure cloud provider credentials via YugabyteDB Anywhere:
+You need to add the following Azure cloud provider credentials via YBA:

 - Subscription ID
 - Tenant ID